Marggie Marks

 ¿Hablas español? / Do you speak Spanish?

 Sometimes we feel more at ease when we can play and talk about our feelings in our first language.
 Is Spanish your first language?
-Besides offering counselling services in English, Marggie also offers therapy in Spanish for children, adolescents, families, couples, and parents who prefer to speak Spanish.
+Besides offering counselling services in English, Marggie offers therapy in Spanish for children, adolescents, families, couples, and parents who prefer to connect in Spanish.